P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 ## What is this about?
 You have an app on your phone, but you want to change something in it to make it "better" or just because you need to pentest it and that certificate pinning stuff is blocking you or you want to change the way the app works.
 Well worry not!
 Everything can be reversed, messed with and rebuilt!

-Fun story, a couple years back I was interviewing for a generic position pentester position and one of the senior techs was grilling me on how to pentest Android/apk/..., what to look at, what's considered a security issue, what to do to fix stuff and so on.
+Fun story, a couple years back I was interviewing for a generic pentester position and one of the senior techs was grilling me on how to pentest Android/apk/..., what to look at, what's considered a security issue, what to do to fix stuff and so on.
 Then he more or less told me it wasn't possible to decompile, change and recompile an apk when I started explaining how to bypass/drop certificate pinning on a client's app to simplify proxying and sniffing stuff.

 This might happen to you too!
 If it does, just bail tf out of the interview ASAFP in any way possible and find somewhere else to work at, because this is the same type of reasoning behind the whole "We've never been hacked and my stuff is unhackable anyway, I don't need to get it pentested"...